isovalent/ebpf-docs/docs/linux/concepts/af_xdp.md

 The following process should be repeated for each ring buffer (with different options, which will be pointed out):

-We have to determine the desired ring buffer size, which must be a power of 2 for example `128`, `256`, `512`, `1024` ect.
-The sizes of the ring buffers can be tweaked and can differ from ring buffer to ring buffer, we will pick `512` for this example.
+We have to determine the desired ring buffer size, which must be a power of 2 for example `128`, `256`, `512`, `1024` etc. The sizes of the ring buffers can be tweaked and can differ from ring buffer to ring buffer, we will pick `512` for this example.

 We inform the kernel of our chosen size via a `setsockopt` syscall: